KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [DailyXKCD by Blastitt](https://github.com/Blastitt/DailyXKCD)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+6. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-6. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+7. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-darksky-hourly by jacquesCedric](https://github.com/jacquesCedric/MMM-darksky-hourly)